-A key part of attracting and keeping the best employees involves reviewing the compensation you are paying present employees and awarding raises as your business and the market demand.
+A key part of attracting and keeping the best employees involves reviewing the compensation you are paying present employees and awarding raises as your business and the market demand as employee pay raises plays a crucial role here.
 As inflation climbs, so too do your employees’ expectations.
 A whopping 92% of employees expect a more than 6% pay increase this year.
 And if employees don’t get a raise, 27% are prepared to look for a new job and 31% are ready to bring the raise convo up again.

 You might think about giving pay raises to retain your best workers and keep up with the 8.5% annual inflation rate.
 Learn the requirements for raises, when to grant pay raises, and the formula for raising salaries.